Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already provide idempotentHint=true.
-The description adds that it acts like a PATCH method and does not support changing the folder, which goes beyond annotations.
-No contradictions.
+Annotations already indicate destructiveHint=false and idempotentHint=true.
+The description adds valuable context: it acts like a PATCH (only updates passed values) and does not support folder changes.
+No contradiction with annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.